 New Vice-Chancellor for Cambridge

-Professor Stephen Toope became the 346th Vice-Chancellor of the University of Cambridge, succeeding Professor Sir Leszek Borysiewicz
+Professor Sir Leszek Borysiewicz has become the 345th Vice-Chancellor of the University of Cambridge, succeeding Professor Dame Alison Richard.

-He was formally admitted to the office of Vice-Chancellor at a ceremony held this morning in the University’s Senate House.
+He was formally admitted to the position on Friday (Oct 1st) at a ceremony, known as a Congregation, in the Senate House.

 The University of Cambridge is acknowledged as one of the world's leading higher education and research institutions.
 The University was instrumental in the formation of the Cambridge Network and its Vice- Chancellor, Professor Stephen Toope, is also the President of the Cambridge Network.